ghenwafkh/pipeline/README.md

 ### Data Transformation Pipeline
 This pipeline describes the data transformation process to build four versions of a Knwoledge Graph (KG) of educational resources (ER).
-ERs can be described by their title, creator, language, license, etc., as well as the subjects they cover.
-ERs' subjects can be numerous but not equally relevant for the ER RDF reification is used to describe the subjects treated in each ER.
+ERs are described by their title, creator, language, license, etc., as well as the subjects they cover.
+ERs' subjects can be numerous but not equally relevant for the ER.
+Statement-based RDF reification is used to describe the subjects treated in each ER.

 This pipelihe involves three main phases: extraction, transformation, and loading.
 The extraction phase involves collecting data from a Postgres database.
 In the transformation phase, JSON files are converted into semantic RDF triples.
-To compare different RDF reification models, we created four RML mappings to obtain standard reification, RML-star, named graphs, and singleton properties.
+To compare different RDF reification models, we created four RML mappings to obtain 1) standard reification, 2) RML-star, 3) named graphs, and 4) singleton properties.

 ## Requirements